-Saving account is a most popular kind of individual account in which a person can save money for personal use.
-It cannot be used for the business transaction.
+A saving account is the most popular kind of individual account in which a person can save money for personal use.
+It cannot be used for business transactions.
 A person can open a saving account single or jointly.

-In Saving Accounts, a person needs to keep the minimum balance to maintain these account by the bank.
+In Saving Accounts, a person needs to keep the minimum balance to maintain these accounts by the bank.
 Normally, 1000 INR is required for it, but some banks open it in zero balance.
-Salary account is an exception in it.
+The salary account is an exception in it.

 Bank doesn’t allow to do the unlimited free transaction for saving account.
 An account holder can withdraw 4 times in a month through ATMs without any charge after that bank will charge some fee for it.

 Customers receive interest in return from the bank when they deposit their extra money.
-In India, banks provide the minimum interest of 3.5% and maximum interest of 8%.
+In India, banks provide a minimum interest of 3.5% and a maximum interest of 8%.

-The current account is just opposite from the saving account.
-It is used for the business transaction and business purpose only.
-It doesn’t require to keep a minimum balance in the account and you can make many transactions in a month without any charges through ATM.
+The current account is just the opposite of the saving account.
+It is used for business transactions and business purposes only.
+It doesn’t require keeping a minimum balance in the account and you can make many transactions in a month without any charges through ATM.

 In the current account, you will not get any interest.
 There are two types of current account: -